vedikapatel12/Automated-File-Organizer/Readme.md

 * Drag and Drop Support
 * Custom File Categories

+## 🎓 Internship Information

+**Internship Program:** Python Programming Internship

+**Intern ID:** **CITS6292**

+This project was developed as part of my Python Programming Internship to demonstrate file handling, automation, and GUI development using Python and Tkinter.

 ## 👨‍💻 Author

+**Intern ID:** CITS6292

-Developed as a Python Internship Project.
+Developed by Vedika Patel as a Python Programming Internship Project using Python and Tkinter.